Presenting a prescription in another EU country

-A prescription delivered by a doctor in your country is valid in all EU countries.
+A prescription delivered by a doctor in one EU country is valid in all other EU countries.
 However, a medicine prescribed in one country might not be available or it may have another name.

 Some medicines may not be authorised for sale or may not be available in another country, even within the EU.

 There is no specific form or format for a prescription you will use in another EU country.
-In most cases, the prescription you would use in your home country should already contain enough information for you to use it in another EU country.
+In most cases, the prescription you would use in the country where the prescription was issued should already contain enough information for you to use it in another EU country.
 It has to contain at least the following information:

 If you think you'll need to get your prescription dispensed abroad, or if you are given a prescription abroad that you will need to get dispensed in your home country, check that the doctor has included all this information.
 That way you can be sure that a pharmacist in another EU country can easily understand the prescription and correctly identify the medicine you are requesting and its dose.

-Prescriptions are subject to the rules of the country where they are dispensed.
-This means that a pharmacist will apply national rules when dispensing your medicine – for example, you may not be allowed the same number of days' dosage.
+The dispensation of prescriptions is subject to the rules of the country where they are dispensed.
+This means that a pharmacist will apply national rules when dispensing your medicine – for example, time or dosage limitations to dispensation of prescriptions.

-If your doctor has given you an e-prescription you need to make sure you ask for a paper copy if you plan to use the prescription in another EU country, as the e-prescription may not be recognised outside your home country.
+If your doctor has given you an e-prescription you will usually need to make sure you ask for a paper copy if you plan to use the prescription in another EU country, as the e-prescription may not be available outside your home country.